primaza/primazactl/README.md

   -d CLUSTER_ENVIRONMENT, --cluster-environment CLUSTER_ENVIRONMENT
                         name to use for the ClusterEnvironment that will be created in Primaza -c CONTEXT, --context CONTEXT
                         name of cluster, as it appears in kubeconfig, on which to create the service or application namespace, default: current kubeconfig context
   -m TENANT_CONTEXT, --tenant-context TENANT_CONTEXT
                         name of cluster, as it appears in kubeconfig, on which Primaza tenant was created.
 Default: current kubeconfig context
   -f CONFIG, --config CONFIG
                         Config file containing agent roles -t TENANT, --tenant TENANT
                         tenant to use.
+Default: primaza-system -u TENANT_INTERNAL_URL, --tenant-internal-url TENANT_INTERNAL_URL
-Default: primaza-system -v VERSION, --version VERSION
+                        Internal URL for the cluster on which Primaza's Control Plane is running -v VERSION, --version VERSION
                         Version of primaza to use, default: latest.
 Ignored if --config is set.
   -k KUBECONFIG, --kubeconfig KUBECONFIG
                         path to kubeconfig file, default: KUBECONFIG environment variable if set, otherwise /<home directory>/.kube/config
   -l TENANT_KUBECONFIG, --tenant-kubeconfig TENANT_KUBECONFIG
                         path to kubeconfig file for the tenant, default: KUBECONFIG environment variable if set, otherwise /<home directory>/.kube/config
 ```

 ### Create application-namespace options: